bugsbugsbux/notes-on-nix/notes-on-nix.md

-**Set**s are wrapped in braces (`{}`) and define their attributes like a "let" statement defines its variables, but they can only refer to each other by the name of the set itself or if the set is preceded by the keyword `rec`.
+**Set**s are wrapped in braces (`{}`) and define their attributes like a "let" statement defines its variables, but they can only refer to each other if the set is preceded by the keyword `rec` or by indexing the set itself.

 Attribute-names must be strings and are accessed with `setName.attributeName`.
 If necessary *attributes* may be quoted